automationhacks/people-api/README.md

 - `server.py` has the code to start the Flask app with connexion
 - `people.py` has the implementation for CRUD operations of the people API
 - `swagger.yml` has the swagger spec to define the route for the API while also allowing to build out a nice swagger documentation
+- `static` dir contains the `css` and `js` files (following MVC) which define the presentation and the interactions with the web apps API

 ## Common Gotchas